brendondalaba/tldr-bible/src/content/bible/35-habakkuk.md

 group: 'Minor Prophets'
 ---

-# Habakkuk
-*The God Who Turns Our Questions into Faith*

-> “The righteous will live by his faith.” — **Habakkuk 2:4**

-Habakkuk is the story of a man who wrestles with God — not in rebellion, but in faith.
-He looks around and sees injustice, violence, and evil thriving, and he cries out, “God, where are You?”
-Instead of silence, God answers — not how Habakkuk expected, but in a way that deepens trust.
-By the end, the prophet moves from confusion to confidence, from fear to faith, declaring that even when everything falls apart, *God is enough.*

----

 ## Overview
 Unlike most prophets who speak to people for God, Habakkuk speaks to God for the people.
 He questions why God allows evil to go unpunished — only to learn that God will use even a wicked nation (Babylon) as His tool for judgment.